 One of the major tasks I was never able to accomplish was transferring list attachments between sites or site collections in SharePoint using Jquery.
 It can be easily done using PowerShell or code behind solutions but you hit a roadblock when you don’t have access to those options.
 In this article, we will learn how can we accomplish that using Jquery, Rest and HTML.

 I was able to transfer list attachments to another list or library but within the same site.
 When i tried the same thing for between sites and to next level between site collection i was running out of ideas, but luckily while my research i stumbled upon this link.
-I can’t thank enough to the author of that article who deserved a
+I can’t thank enough to the author of that article who deserved a lot credit for the work.

 Few things to note before we go to my code file.